-- Annual revenues that range from approximately half to double our annual revenues (approximately \$700 million to \$3 billion in 2019) - Manufacturing processes similar to various MSA industry sectors and technologies - Global operations and customer base
+- Annual revenues that range from approximately half to double our annual revenues (approximately \$700 million to \$3 billion in 2021) - Manufacturing processes similar to various MSA industry sectors and technologies - · Global operations and customer base

-For 2019, the peer group consisted of the following 21 companies:
+For 2021, the peer group consisted of the following 20 companies:

-Albany International Corporation Gentex Corporation Nordson Corporation Barnes Group Inc. Graco Inc. PerkinElmer, Inc. Brady Corporation IDEX Corporation Simpson Manufacturing Company, Inc. ESCO Technologies Inc. Littelfuse, Inc. Standex International Corporation Federal Signal Corporation Matthews International Corporation STERIS plc FLIR Systems, Inc. Masimo Corporation TriMas Corporation Franklin Electric Co., Inc. MKS Instruments, Inc. Waters Corporation

-The Committee reassesses the peer group composition annually and may periodically make changes, usually by adding companies that may better meet our selection criteria or by removing companies that may have experienced change, such as acquisition, or no longer fit our selection criteria.
-In 2019, the Committee, through its consultant, conducted a review of the peer companies which resulted in the conclusion that, for 2019, the peer group should be adjusted to reflect the group set forth above.
-As a result, two companies were removed and three companies were added.
-Specifically, Invacare Corporation was removed due to a significant decrease in its market capitalization and Actuant Corporation was removed due to the sale of a signification portion of the company's assets.
-Barnes Group Inc. Franklin Electric Co., Inc and TriMas Corporation, each of which are commonly used as peer companies among other peer group members and ISS, were added to the group.
+Albany International Corp.
+Barnes Group Inc. Brady Corporation Donaldson Company, Inc. ESCO Technologies Inc. Federal Signal Corporation Franklin Electric Co., Inc. Gentex Corporation Graco Inc. IDEX Corporation Lincoln Electric Holdings, Inc. Littelfuse, Inc. Matthews International Corporation Masimo Corporation MKS Instruments, Inc. Nordson Corporation Simpson Manufacturing Company Inc. Standex International Corporation TriMas Corporation Waters Corporation The Committee reassesses the peer group composition annually and may periodically make changes, usually by adding companies that may better meet our selection criteria and/or by removing companies that may have experienced change, such as an acquisition, or no longer fit our selection criteria.
+In 2021, the Committee, through its consultant, conducted a review of the peer companies which resulted in the conclusion that, for 2021, the peer group should be adjusted to reflect the group set forth above.
+Three companies were removed and two companies were added.
+FLIR Systems, Inc. was removed due to the sale of the company, and STERIS plc and PerkinElmer, Inc. were each removed due to a significant increase in market capitalization following acquisitions by each company.
+Lincoln Electric Holdings, Inc. and Donaldson Company, Inc., each of which are commonly used as peer companies among other peer group members and ISS, were added to the group.

 The consultant conducts an annual analysis of the most recent proxy disclosures for the peer group companies in order to understand the compensation ranges for base salary, and the annual and long-term incentives provided to the peer group named executive officers.
 In addition, regression analysis is applied to data from compensation surveys conducted by Willis Towers Watson representing nearly 1,000 general industry companies.
-The Committee believes that the combination of these comprehensive data sources allows it to understand the market compensation ranges for both the Named Officers and positions below the Named Officers based on the duties and responsibilities of each position and to determine the level of compensation needed to target the middle (50th percentile) of the market.
+The Committee believes that the combination of these comprehensive data sources allows it to understand the market compensation ranges for both the Named Officers and other key executives based on the duties and responsibilities of each position and to determine the level of compensation needed to target the middle (50th percentile) of the market.

 The market compensation data is further used to develop a market compensation structure which includes salary grades with midpoints.
 Each U.S. based executive is assigned to a salary grade where the midpoint of the grade approximates the median (50th percentile) of the market salary level for that position.
-Each salary grade has a salary range around the midpoint and has corresponding annual and long-term incentive award opportunities that are percentages of the midpoint, and which also align to market based values.
+Each salary grade has a salary range around the midpoint and has corresponding annual and long-term incentive award opportunities that are percentages of the midpoint, and which also align to market-based values.
 In assigning an executive to a salary grade, the Committee also considers internal factors that may, in a limited number of instances, impact the grade assignment of an executive.